We collect food scraps & other compostables from residential buildings & businesses in the Mile High City - and we do it with pedal power.

-Scraps addresses this problem in a way other waste haulers can’t - because we’re scrappy.
-We're like a "last-mile solution" for food scraps, and we're adding value to the community with every mile: keeping organic waste out of the landfill, helping return food to the soil, adding to the local economy without adding greenhouse gas emissions to the air, and collaborating with other like-minded businesses and non-profits wherever we can.
+We add value to the community with every mile.
+We're keeping tons of organic waste out of the landfill, helping return food to the soil, adding to the local economy without adding greenhouse gas emissions to the air, and collaborating with other like-minded businesses and non-profits whenever we can.

 If you live in a condominium or apartment building -